Top Strategies for Allergy Relief – Herbs, Homeopathics, and Lifestyle ChangesJulia Woodford August 1, 2022

 • Colonic hydrotherapy involves a complete flushing of the bowel with purified water, and is recommended for those seeking relief from allergies.
 This therapy can remove old impacted fecal matter, thereby reducing inflammation.
 It is helpful to follow colonic hydrotherapy with the introduction of probiotics (acidophilus, bifidus) into the diet, to replenish friendly bacteria in the intestine.

-• American scientist Dr Linus Pauling recommended a vitamin C colon detox flush as being useful for the treatment of influenza, bacterial infections, cancer, AIDS, and chemical allergies.
-Find more details and instructions at: http://www.thedetoxspecialist.com
+• American scientist Dr. Linus Pauling recommended a vitamin C colon detox flush as being useful for the treatment of influenza, bacterial infections, cancer, AIDS, and chemical allergies.
+Find more details and instructions at: https://www.thedetoxspecialist.com

 • Numerous herbs can be used to clear and strengthen the liver.
 Bitter herbs such as dandelion can be eaten raw in salads or steamed and added to any dish.
-Burdock root and turmeric can be cooked in stews (or take AOR’s CureCumin in capsule form), and superfood powders can be taken with juice in the morning on an empty stomach.
+Burdock root and turmeric can be cooked in stews, and superfood powders can be taken with juice in the morning on an empty stomach.
 And a glass of water with fresh lemon squeezed in is a great liver cleanser.

 • One of the most powerful liver protecting herbs is milk thistle, which can reduce congestion and prevent toxins from penetrating deep into liver cells.
 Taking milk thistle capsules or extract is a great way to start tonifying and rejuvenating the overworked liver.